pingxuan-hlju/MDLD/README.md

 ## Introduction

-This is code of MDLD (“{Mask-Guided Target Node Feature Learning and Dynamic Detailed Feature Enhancement for LncRNA-Disease Association Prediction”).
+This is code of MDLD (“Mask-Guided Target Node Feature Learning and Dynamic Detailed Feature Enhancement for LncRNA-Disease Association Prediction”).

 ## Dataset